 Method 4: Enable User Manager

-Occasionally, when the User Manager gets disabled, it can also result in a frozen Windows taskbar.
-So, re-enabling the User Manager is likely to unfreeze the unresponsive or frozen taskbar.
+Occasionally, when the User Manager gets disabled, it can result in a frozen Windows taskbar.
+So, re-enabling the User Manager will likely unfreeze the unresponsive or frozen taskbar.
 Here is how you can do it.

 2. In the new task text box, type “services.msc” into the box and press Enter.

-3. Next, double-click on the User Manager and then, select the Automatic option from Startup type.
+3. Next, double-click on the User Manager and select the Automatic option from the Startup type.

-4. Click OK in the dialog box, and then restart your PC.
+4. Click OK in the dialogue box and restart your PC.

-5. It will automatically enable all user control as soon as the system has been booted up and the explorer.exe launcher has begun its execution in memory.
-But if you are unlucky enough not to have this method work on you either, try the last one down below.
+5. It will automatically enable all user control when the system has been booted up, and the explorer.exe launcher has begun its execution in memory.
+But if you are unlucky enough not to have this method work on you, try the last one below.
 Cross your fingers while you are at it, mate!

 Don’t miss out –